ptjohns2/MIPSEM/README.md

 ##Assembler and emulator for MIPS32 assembly

 >Decodes and encodes all MIPS32 instructions.
-MIPS32 asm programs can be mapped to a custom .mmap file which can be mapped to MIPSEM's 32-bit addressable virtual memory system.
+MIPS32 asm programs can be mapped to a custom file format which can be mapped to MIPSEM's 32-bit addressable virtual memory system.
 The virtual CPU can then execute instructions from memory by using a decoded instruction cache to speed up execution.
-This results in no additional instruction decoding overhead within loops or function calls, as well as the ability to write self modifying code.
+This results in no additional instruction decoding overhead within loops or consecutively called function calls.
+Cache coherency is also implemented in the instruction decoder cache to make sure that self modifying MIPS32 code can be written.

 ##Progress: